madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 CareSpace is a patient portal that gives patients secure, online access to their health information that is managed through Flatiron Health's electronic health record (EHR) platform.
 As the lead designer for the Patient Experience team, I worked on a huge project over two years to make improvements to the lab results experience both in the CareSpace portal and in the EHR.

-This project started in response to direct feedback in the form of multiple feature requests – oncologists told us they needed a way to withhold lab results from being automatically released to CareSpace.
+This project started in response to a feature request from multiple oncologists: they told us they needed a way to withhold lab results from being automatically released to CareSpace.
 My PM previously conducted some initial research to validate this ask, and once I joined the team, the two of us sat down to brainstorm how we might address this request.

 I was especially curious why this was such a frequently mentioned feature, and as we dug in, we uncovered several key problems that went beyond just withholding results – for both oncologists and patients.
 1. CareSpace itself doesn’t do a great job of displaying lab data, making it hard for patients to tell whether their results are within a normal range or if something requires further attention.